 - Track changes and version history

 These and other workflow-related components aren’t going to be easy to implement with spreadsheets, so that’s a drawback of using that type of template.
 You’d be able to do some customization, but it would be a lot of manual work.

 Organization by Content Type

-- Lack of customization and adaptability
+- Customization and adaptability aren’t available.

-- Difficult to organize and manage
+- It’s challenging to organize and manage them.

-- Cannot share direct feedback and comments
+- You can’t easily share direct feedback and comments.

-A Better Way to Schedule, Organize, and Execute
+A Better Way to Schedule, Organize, and Execute with Divvy

 The Divvy platform has you covered.
 Our solution allows you to manage, structure, and streamline content production.
 It’s a dynamic solution that eliminates all the issues listed above.
 It makes content marketing operations and collaboration easier.
 See how it’s a game-changer for enterprise content teams by starting a free trial.